Kotlin/kotlinx.coroutines/docs/topics/coroutines-and-channels.md

 is more flexible and easier to test.

 > The testing API that supports virtual time is [Experimental](components-stability.md) and may change in the future.
-> By default, the compiler shows warnings if you use it.
 >
 {type="warning"}

+By default, the compiler shows warnings if you use the experimental testing API.
 To suppress these warnings, annotate the test function or the whole class containing the tests with `@OptIn(ExperimentalCoroutinesApi::class)`.
 Add the compiler argument telling it that you're using the experimental API:

 ```kotlin
 compileTestKotlin {